-Note that a forward slash ('/') will not be matched by wildcards used in the file name portion of the command.
+A forward slash ('/') will not be matched by wildcards used in the file name portion of the command.
 This is to make a path like:

 '''

 /usr/bin/

 '''

 match /usr/bin/who but not /usr/bin/X11/xterm.

 When matching the command line arguments, however, a slash does get matched by wildcards since command line arguments may contain arbitrary strings and not just path names.
 Wildcards in command line arguments should be used with care.
-Command line arguments are matched as a single, concatenated string.
-This mean a wildcard character such as '?' or '\' will match across word boundaries, which may be unexpected.
-For example, while a sudoers entry like: % operator ALL = /bin/cat /var/log/messages\ will allow command like:
+Wildcards can match any character, including white space.
+In most cases, it is safer to use a regular expression to match command line arguments.
+For more information, see Wildcards in command arguments below.
+Exceptions to wildcard rules The following exceptions apply to the above rules: